 - Annual reporting: Partner Members are required to provide annual updates to the Steering Committee describing all results from Partner Member analyses, as well as any software or tools developed and/or applied to Consortium Data.
 As part of this annual report, Partner Members will provide updates regarding planned and submitted publications that cite Consortium activities.

 - Each Partner Member should already have the necessary funding to carry out the research plans.
 Partner Members are eligible to apply for opportunity funds through the GREGoR Consortium.
 Investigators who receive funding through the opportunity funds mechanism of the GREGoR Consortium are expected to become Partner Members of GREGoR.

 - Each Partner Member will not disclose confidential information obtained from other members of the Consortium.
 Non-disclosure is covered in the GREGoR Code of Conduct, which all Core and Partner Members sign when onboarding to GREGoR.

 - To access data generated by the GREGoR Consortium, the Partner Member PI signs the GREGoR Data Sharing Agreement or obtain access through a dbGaP request.

-- GREGoR Partner Member – A GREGoR Partner Member is an individual researcher or research team who is a non-voting, active investigator in the GREGoR Consortium, but who is not funded by the primary NHGRI awards to the GREGoR Consortium.
+- GREGoR Partner Member – A GREGoR Partner Member is an individual researcher or research team at a single institution or entity who is a non-voting, active investigator in the GREGoR Consortium, but who is not funded by the primary NHGRI awards to the GREGoR Consortium.

 - V1.0 - Initial Policy